Talking about the Past

 Quiz

-Here is an online quiz to help you learn the past tense of german verbs.
+Here is an online quiz to help you learn the simple past tense, present perfect, and past perfect of german verbs.